ProdByGodfather/djnago_mysql_wamp/README.md

 # djnago_mysql_wamp
 Connecting to mysql database in wampserver using Django.
 <br>
-first you need go to `requirements.txt` and install this libraris, for install with cmd:
+first you need go to `requirements.txt` and install this libraries, for install with cmd:
 ```
 pip install -r requirements.txt
 ```